MARCspec/MARCspec/marc-spec.md

 Machine-Readable Cataloguing (MARC) is a document based key-value exchange format for bibliographic data.
 The data of a MARC record consists of fields, subfields and its contents.
 There are three kinds of MARC fields: the *leader*, the *control field* and *data field*.
 The *data content* in the *leader* and in the *control fields* can be accessed through its *character position or range*.
 Only *data fields* are divided into *subfields*. *Subfields* can also be contextualized through *indicators*.
 There is an *indicator 1* and an *indicator 2* for all *data fields*, both are optional.
 See [MARC 21 Principles] for a deeper explanation of the MARC 21 format.

 A **MARCspec** is a reference to the content data in a MARC record defined through the *fields*, *character positions*, *subfields* and *indicators*.
-The *data elements* of the MARC record being referenced may be represented through a *set of data*, having zero to n *data elements*.
+The *data elements* of the MARC record being referenced may be represented through a *set of data*, having zero or more *data elements*.
 Neither MARCspec defines the form of this *set of data*, nor the encoding of the referenced *data content*.

-## Expressing MARCspecs as string
+# Expressing MARCspecs as string

-A MARCspec as string might not fulfil all requirements of definition for a reference to the desired set of data like XPath does for XML.
+A MARCspec as string might not fulfill all requirements of definition for a reference to the desired set of data like XPath does for XML.
 This is because of the nearly unlimited number of options accessing data in a MARC record, like through substrings, regular expressions, rules for repeatable fields and subfields.
 Thus a MARCspec has to concentrate on the basic references and let all other data processing to subsequent data processing functions of tools implemented MARCspec.

-### Basic references
+## Basic references

 A MARCspec as string should cope the following basic references: